hack3n/lockd/README.md

 ## About The Project

-![lockd Screenshot][product-screenshot]

 lockd is a platform you can use to track and manage your lockpicking competitions.
+It has been used at several hacker conferences in Australia with great success.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>